Philippovitsch/pa-preparation-project/README.md

 - JavaScript (eg. arrow functions, spread operator, fetch/ axios)
 - React (several components, use of several hooks and custom hooks)

+After the implementation of Milestone 5, I decided to continue working on the project to deepen my knowledge of the mentioned tech stack even further and to practice the following new topics:

+- TypeScript
+- Semantic UI

 ## Milestones

 - Milestone 1: Spring Boot with Spring Web & JavaScript with React
 - Milestone 2: Milestone 1 & Spring Data JPA and H2
 - Milestone 3: Milestone 2 & Spring Security
 - Milestone 4: Milestone 3 & OAuth2 Resource Server
-- Milestone 5: milestone 4 & increased complexity
+- Milestone 5: Milestone 4 & Increased complexity

 ## Run locally